Life is like a pair of shoes; you never know how far it will take you.

 Sierra could not believe it; she had not spoken to Cecile’s mother in years.

 Sierra could hear the sobs, “madame Gauthier, are you alright?”

-A few seconds passed, where all Sierra heard were muffled cries and sniffing.
+A few seconds passed, and all Sierra heard were muffled cries and sniffing.

 “Sierra, something has happened.”

-It was one of those moments where one knows what would follow can change their life.
+It was one of those moments where one knew what would follow could change their life.
 Sierra inhaled and closed her eyes.
 The scene rebooted another moment where Jacob called to announce their father’s death.

 Why was it this thought that came to mind?